Halgamoos/yafa-cafe/README.md

 **Redesigned a local Yemeni-American resteraunt's website from scratch using React!**

 Website is completed!
-Just waiting for final sign off by owners 🙂
+Just waiting for final sign off by the restaurant owners 🙂

 ## Before and After